gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.4
+Minor changes to the code to wipe the git directory re-clone on failure in both the clone failure & checkout master / git pull scenarios

 ### 1.0.3
 Fix so that the first run does not fail due to the lastRunEpoch been set to None